Skip to content

 Open http://localhost:3000 in your browser.
 Create an account (the first account becomes admin), and you will see your Ollama models ready to chat with.

 How much can your machine handle?
-Here is a practical guide:
+Treat this as a planning table, not a benchmark:

-Model Size RAM/VRAM Needed (4-bit quantized) Example Hardware Speed
+Model Size Approximate RAM/VRAM Need (4-bit quantized) Example Hardware Class First validation step

 Not everyone wants to keep a laptop running 24/7.
 A VPS gives you always-on access from any device — your phone, a tablet, any browser.